Kasbah & Dar Hnini – Eden on the way to Erg Chigaga

 Kasbah Hnini view on palm grove from suite

 Sun Trails: I think I first came upon your name when I was still managing riads in Marrakech, around 2007- 2008.
-Guests used to ask me for companies doing desert tours back then and I believe Your Morocco Tour was one of them.
+Guests used to ask me for companies doing private Morocco tours back then and I believe Your Morocco Tour was one of them.
 You are originally from Czech Republic, right ?
 How come you ended up in Morocco ?
 What made you stay ?

-JANA: Yes I am originally from Czech Republic but after the velvet revolution when borders opened up I left my home country and lived in UK, France, Canada eventually settling in New York where I thought I’ll stay for the rest of my life.
+JANA: Yes I am originally from Czech Republic but after the velvet revolution when borders opened up I left my home country and lived in UK, France and Canada, eventually settling in New York where I thought I’ll stay for the rest of my life.
 However, one vacation to Morocco has changed that.
 I fell in love while on my holiday in Morocco.
 But I wasn’t ready to give up my life in the Big Apple.
 We kept a long distance relationship visiting each other as much as we could.
 We started mutual travel business of Your Morocco Tour.
 The business grew over the years and I was getting older and therefore decided to leave my glamourous New York life behind and move to Marrakech.

 ST: Did you have any previous experience in the hospitality ?